leyantong/Trackify/README.md

-# Trackify
+## Trackify

+### Overview

-Trackify is a tool designed to import track data from Excel files into a MongoDB database.
-It is built with Node.js and MongoDB, and it provides a convenient way to import track information such as title, artist, ISRC, and more from Excel spreadsheets.
+Trackify is a Node.js script designed to streamline the process of ingesting data from a spreadsheet into a MongoDB database.
+It offers a structured solution that adheres to the outlined requirements, ensuring efficient data management and validation.

-## Features
+### Key Features

-- Import track data from Excel files into MongoDB
-- Handle required fields and error logging
-- Support for associating tracks with contracts
+- **MongoDB Integration**: Utilizes Mongoose to establish a connection with MongoDB, facilitating seamless data storage and retrieval.
+- **Model Definition**: Defines Mongoose models for tracks and contracts based on the specified fields provided in the `Models and Fields.xlsx` spreadsheet.
+- **Data Parsing**: Parses the provided spreadsheet (`Track Import Test.xlsx`) to extract relevant information for import.
+- **Data Transformation**: Splits aliases on semi-colons and handles contract associations according to defined rules.
+- **Error Handling**: Identifies and logs errors encountered during the import process, providing line numbers and specific issues for easy troubleshooting.
+- **Testing Framework**: Employs Mocha as the testing framework along with Chai for assertions to ensure script functionality and reliability.
+- **Clear Project Structure**: Organizes files and directories in a logical manner to enhance code readability and maintainability.

-## Directory Structure
+### Project Structure

 ```
 .